tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 ### VII. <a id="section7">Using the Demos
 Head to this demo page - http://pixijs.github.io/examples/#/basics/basic.js - which was linked above.

-These demos are really helpful in that you can edit the code in place and see "live" changes.
+These demos are really helpful in that they nicely illustrate many of the features of PixiJS, and that you can also edit the code in place and see "live" changes.

 You should also be able to copy/paste much of the code into our **pixi-1.html** template and try it out.